Thomas Farriner: Great Fire of London

-In the early hours of 2 September 1666, Farriner was awakened by smoke coming under the door of his bedroom.
-Downstairs in his bakery in Pudding Lane, the fire had started and his house had caught fire.
-Farriner, with his daughter, managed to escape out of an upstairs window.
-His maid, however, wasn't so lucky.
-She refused to follow them out of the window because she was frightened of falling into the street.
-She eventually died in the fire and was the first victim of the Great Fire of London.
+In the early hours of 2 September 1666, in his house on Pudding Lane, Farriner was awakened by smoke billowing under the door of his bedroom.
+His bakery downstairs, it turned out, had caught fire.
+Farriner and his daughter escaped out of an upstairs window, but their maid refused to follow because she was frightened of falling onto the street.
+When their house burned down, she died, becoming the first victim of the Great Fire of London.

 After the fire, he rebuilt his business in Pudding Lane.
 He and his children signed the Bill falsely accusing Frenchman Robert Hubert of starting the fire.

 Farriner died in 1670, aged 54–55, slightly over four years after the Great Fire of London.

 In popular culture

 Thomas Farriner and his daughter are featured characters in the 2016 musical Bumblescratch.

-Andrew Buchan played Farriner in the 2014 TV series The Great Fire (TV series).
+Andrew Buchan played Farriner in the 2014 TV series The Great Fire.